Support Canadian History Ehx with a donation at https://www.buymeacoffee.com/craigU

 Following being cast adrift, Hudson attempted to keep pace with the Discovery by paddling the oars but eventually the men on the Discovery chose to unfurl the sails and leave Hudson’s boat far behind them.

 Hudson, his son and the seven men were never seen again.

 The seven men who were sent off with Hudson were John King, the mate and previously the quartermaster, Thomas Woodhouse who was the scholar and mathematician that was recommended by Sir Dudley for the trip.
 When he was sent out of the ship, he begged for the mutineers to take his keys and belongings to save his life.
 He was sick at the time when he was cast away.
 Two other men were Andrew Ludlow and Michael Butt, both seamen, and Adam Moore, another seamen.
 Butt and Moore were sick at the time they were cast adrift.
 Another sick seamen was Syracke Fanner.
 Lastly, there was Philip Staffe, a carpenter who chose to go with Hudson.
 He took several things with him to help him build if need be.

 The mutineers did not have good luck after casting Hudson and the others adrift.
+At one point, attempting to shoot reindeer, they met a group of Inuit who killed four of the ringleaders in the mutiny.
 Only eight of the 13 mutineers made it back to Europe and all were arrested in England and put on trial but were given no punishment.